rickbosch/PathOfBuilding-Mac/README.md

 A native macOS packaging project for the excellent Path of Building Community application.

-This project provides pre-built macOS releases for both Apple Silicon and Intel Macs, allowing Path of Building Community to run as a standard macOS application without requiring Wine, CrossOver or other compatibility layers.
+This project provides pre-built macOS releases for Apple Silicon Macs, allowing Path of Building Community to run as a standard macOS application without requiring Wine, CrossOver or other compatibility layers.

 ---